oracle/python-oracledb/doc/src/api_manual/module.rst

     parameter can be specified when establishing connections with the protocol "tcps".
 This parameter is used in both python-oracledb Thin and Thick modes.
-The value "ssl.TLSVersion.TLSv1_3" requires Oracle Database 23ai and for Thick mode, Oracle Client 19c (or later) is additionally required.
+The value "ssl.TLSVersion.TLSv1_3" requires Oracle Database 23ai and for Thick mode, Oracle Client 23ai is additionally required.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like